 A warm breeze blew up from Bergama and over that arid mountain top.
 My Chuck Taylors were dry and dusty.
 There was no blood anywhere.
 Glancing around the weed-choked ruin, I finally knew exactly what was missing from my pentaptych of blasphemy: the wrath of Zeus!

 So it was all down hill from there.
-Locating my stone offering, I climbed the fence from whence I had come, and walked away.
-The thing is, when you approach the edge of a cliff, it's never just a sheer drop off.
-Once you reach the edge you find that you can actually make your way down on your own two feet.
+Locating my stone offering, I climbed the fence and approached the edge of the southerly cliff.
+As daunting as the edge might appear from afar, the closer you get the sooner you realize that you can handle your own perpetual decent.
+It's never just a sheer drop off.
+You can actually make your way down on your own two feet.
 There's always much more waiting below.
 But when you're down there, there's yet again another cliff that appears to drop off to nothing.
-As daunting as the edge might appear from afar, the closer you get the sooner you learn how well you can handle your own perpetual decent.
 That was when I looked back toward the Altar and spotted Carl Humann's grave.
-Standing above a large slab of stone chiseled with that German's name, I paid my respects as well as my lack of it.
+While standing above the large slab of tombstone chiseled with that German's name, I paid my respects as well as my lack of it.
 How many factors had led me to this.
 If he hadn't uncovered the frieze in 1878, then the Pergamon Museum would have never spoken to me.
-He has played his part, just as I play mine.
-And you've never done enough until you're buried like a stone.
+He played his part, just as I played mine.
+But you're never done enough until you're buried – like a fucking stone.

-I had to climb under a locked gate and through the gravel in order to reach the entrance to the acropolis without having to backtrack, but I loved the dirt on my hands.
+I had to climb under a locked gate in order to retrurn to the acropolis entrance, and I loved the dirt on my hands.
 While sitting alone in the cable-car, listening to my headphones play Hans Zimmer & Benjamin Wallfisch, Wallace, I admired the salt stains of sweat on my black shirt, and knew that this short pilgrimage had been worth it.
-I had paid homage, and in return I now had the final pieces needed to complete my artwork, The Pergamon Of Jerusalem.
-The sun was shining and everything was going according to plan, right until I looked into another cable-car passing mine and the Iranian woman glared straight back at me.
+I now had the final pieces needed to complete my artwork, The Pergamon Of Jerusalem.
+The sun was shining and everything was going according to plan – right until I looked into another cable-car that was passing mine and that Iranian woman glared straight back at me!
 Her long black hair and hateful eyes were unmistakable.
 She didn't react.
 She just sat alone staring at me.
 Her gorgeous features were matched only by her contempt.
-Something was afoot!
-Was she following me?
+Was she following me?!
 Or is this fate again?
 Seriously, who the fuck was she?!

 THURSDAY 31st AUGUST